Saasufy/saasufy-components/README.md

 - `success-message`: A message to show the user if the resource has been successfully added to the collection after submitting the form.
 - `autocapitalize`: Can be set to `off` to disable auto-capitalization of the first input character on mobile devices.
 - `autocorrect`: Can be set to `off` to disable auto-correction of input on mobile devices.
+- `show-field-errors`: If this attribute exists on the element, then granular error messages will be shown above each corresponding input element instead of a single form-level error message.
 - `trim-spaces`: If this attribute exists on the element, then leading and trailing spaces will be trimmed from each input element's value before submitting the form.
 - `consumers`: This allows you to connect this `collection-adder` to other elements on your page.
 It should be used in conjunction with the `provider-template` attribute.
 The `consumers` attribute takes a list of selectors with optional attributes to target in the format `element-selector:attribute-name`.
 For example `.my-input:value` will find all elements with a `my-input` class and update their `value` attributes with the output of the `collection-adder` component on submit.
 You can specify multiple selectors separated by commas such as `.my-input,my-div`; in this case, because attribute names are not specified, values will be injected into the `value` attribute (for input elements) or into the `innerHTML` property (for other kinds of elements).
 The default attribute/property depends on the element type.
 - `success-consumers`: Same as the `consumers` attribute but the target elements are only updated if insertion was a success.